-Apple FairPlay Streaming DRM (“FPS”) is designed to secure the delivery of streaming media to Apple devices through the Apple-developed HTTP Live Streaming (HLS) protocol, which was released in 2009.
-Using Apple FairPlay Streaming DRM technology, content providers, encoding vendors, and delivery networks can encrypt content, securely exchange keys, and protect playback on iOS, tvOS, and macOS, including popular Apple playback devices such as iPhone, iPad, Apple TV, iMac and MacBook are supported.
+Apple FairPlay Streaming (FPS) DRM is designed to secure streaming media delivery to Apple devices through the HTTP Live Streaming (HLS) protocol (released by Apple in 2009).
+Using Apple FPS DRM technology, streaming service providers can encrypt content, securely exchange keys, and protect playback on iOS, tvOS, and macOS devices.
+All popular Apple playback devices such as iPhone, iPad, Apple TV, iMac and MacBook are supported.
 FPS protects both live streaming and on-demand content, together with secure offline playback.

-FairPlay Streaming also acts as the Content Decryption Module (CDM) of Apple’s Safari web browser, which enables HTML5 (native) playback of FPS protected content without any Safari plugins.
-FPS implements support for Encrypted Media Extensions (EME), which is a specification defined by the World Wide Web Consortium (W3C) for providing a communication channel between web browsers and DRM clients.
+FairPlay Streaming also acts as the Content Decryption Module (CDM) of Apple’s Safari web browser.
+The CDM enables HTML5 (native) playback of FPS protected content without any Safari plugins.
+FPS implements support for Encrypted Media Extensions (EME).
+EME is a specification defined by the World Wide Web Consortium (W3C) for providing a communication channel between web browsers and DRM clients.

 Intertrust ExpressPlay Multi-DRM Service and Apple FairPlay Streaming DRM